josephg/egwalker-paper/reg-text.typ

 First, we topologically sort the event graph in a way that keeps events on the same branch consecutive as much as possible: for example, in @topological-sort we first visit $e_"A1" ... e_"A4"$, then $e_"B1" ... e_"B4"$.
 We avoid alternating between branches, such as $e_"A1", e_"B1", e_"A2", e_"B2" ...$, even though that would also be a valid topological sort.
 For this we use a standard textbook algorithm @CLRS2009: perform a depth-first traversal starting from the oldest event, and build up the topologically sorted list in the order that events are visited.
-When a node has multiple children in the graph, we choose their order based on a heuristic so that branches with fewer events tend to appear before branches with more events in the sorted order; this can improve performance but is not essential.
+When a node has multiple children in the graph, we choose their order based on a heuristic so that branches with fewer events tend to appear before branches with more events in the sorted order; this can improve performance (see @complexity) but is not essential.
 We estimate the size of a branch by counting the number of events that happened after each event.

 The algorithm then processes the events one at a time in topologically sorted order, updating the internal state and outputting a transformed operation for each event.